Can you name something more smelly and messy than cat diarrhea?

 - Vomit water and/or mucous

-The Eastern method for treating chronic vomiting is to tonify Spleen Qi, move Stomach Qi downward and relieve stagnation of food and/or damp.
+The Eastern method for treating chronic vomiting is to tonify Spleen Qi, move Stomach Qi downward, and relieve stagnation of food and/or dampness.

 How Happy Earth Helps Chronic Cat Diarrhea

 The herbs work together to rebalance your cat energetically at the root cause.